-7) Fundraising Process: This is one of the reasons it’s important to think about where your documentary is going to be seen.
-Something I did not realize when I started shooting my documentary is that PBS does not allow any funding of the documentary to come from the person/group/organization/subject that your documentary is about.
-For example, if your documentary is about “Mary Jane”, “Mary Jane” cannot give you funding for your documentary otherwise PBS considers your documentary a propaganda piece.
+7) Fundraising Process: This is one of the reasons it’s important to think about where your documentary will be seen.
+I did not realize when I started shooting my documentary that PBS does not allow any funding of the documentary to come from the person/group/organization/subject that your documentary is about.
+For example, if your documentary is about “Mary Jane,” “Mary Jane” cannot give you funding for your documentary.
+Otherwise, PBS considers your documentary a propaganda piece.

 8) Have a great public relations plan: I got lucky that one of my good friends was a public relations expert, so our team totally rocked with the PR effort and got tons of great publicity.
 Having an expert on the team made all the difference.

-9) Develop merchandise: As part of your distribution plan, develop some products (t-shirts, toys, etc) that you can sell in addition to the DVD to help bring in additional cash.
+9) Develop merchandise: As part of your distribution plan, develop some products (t-shirts, toys, etc.) that you can sell in addition to your documentary.

-11) Be prepared to give away lots of free DVDs: This part was a shock to the system because I was totally broke and exhausted!
-In hindsight, it is really really important to give away some DVDs for free.
-It not only creates good energy around the project and helps generate publicity, it’s the least you can do to thank those who helped make the project possible.
-I lost count, but I probably gave away 500-700 free DVDs, not only to those who worked on the project or donated, but also to friends, family and the media.
+11) Be prepared to give away lots of free screeners: This part was a shock to the system because I was totally broke and exhausted!
+In hindsight, it is really really important to give away screeners for free.
+It not only creates good energy around the project and helps generate publicity, but it’s also the least you can do to thank those who helped make the project possible.
+I lost count, but I probably gave away 500-700 screeners to those who worked on the project or donated and to friends, family, and the media.

-12) Plan your next documentary: This may seem totally odd, but as hard as it may seem, start thinking about how you’re going to make a documentary for next project even before your current documentary is completed.
-You can use the momentum of your finished project to generate interest and funding in your next film.
-People will come out of the woodwork to help you once you prove you can successfully complete a project.
+12) Plan your next documentary: This may seem totally odd, but as hard as it may seem, start thinking about how you’re going to make a documentary for the next project even before your current documentary is completed.
+You can use the momentum of your finished project to generate interest and funding for your next film.
+People will come out of the woodwork to help you once you prove you can complete a project.